PreschoolKindergartenFirst Grade

 - Sarah, mom of a 4-year-old

-How to do it: You don't need a minimalist home.
+How to do it: You do not need a minimalist home.
 Just grab a few storage bins.
 Rotate toys weekly.
-When there are fewer choices, a child can choose more meaningfully and engage more deeply.
+When there are fewer choices, a child can make a choice that actually leads to deeper engagement.

 Step 2: Create 'Zones for Focus'